What Is Epstein-Barr Virus?

-Once you're infected with EBV, symptoms can take 4 to 6 weeks to show up.
-When they do, they're often mild, especially in young children.
-Kids' symptoms may be more like those of a cold or flu.
-Teens often have more obvious symptoms of mono.
+Once you're infected with EBV, symptoms can take 4 to 6 weeks to show up, but you can still pass it to others during that time.
+When symptoms appear, they're often mild, especially in young children, though they may not show signs of infection at all.
+Most symptoms tend to be like those of a cold or the flu.
+Teens often have more obvious symptoms of mono, including extreme fatigue.

 - Lack of appetite